LOCAL | INITIATIVES | STATE | NATIONAL | ARCHIVE

 The Public Policy & Advocacy Committee (PPAC) in partnership with the San Francisco Planning Department aim to raise awareness of Bay Area issues impacting the architecture profession and our community.

-AIASF's PPAC was established to further AIASF’s mission to advocate and advance the quality of life in the Bay Area, as well as promote and advance the architectural profession and practice.
+AIASF's PPAC was established in 2016 to further AIASF’s mission to advocate and advance the quality of life in the Bay Area, as well as promote and advance the architectural profession and practice.
 PPAC’s goal is to strengthen the constituency for progressive design in the Bay Area through direct engagement with neighborhood, advocacy, political, regulatory and legislative bodies.
 More broadly, PPAC seeks to affect positive change through education and action related to urban issues impacting the architecture profession and our communities.

 Within the PPAC, Design Advocacy Group (DAG_SF) provides a forum for practitioners to voice opinions and exchange ideas.
 The mission of DAG_SF is to strengthen the constituency for progressive design in the Bay Area through vocal advocacy of design issues impacting the architecture profession and our communities.
 It relies on the singular expertise of local design professionals as leaders in exploring complex issues of design and its impacts on our City.